E3SM-Project/polaris/docs/developers_guide/ocean/test_groups/single_column.md

 The {py:class}`polaris.ocean.tests.single_column.cvmix.IdealAge` test
 performs the same 1-day run on 1 cores as the {py:class}`polaris.ocean.tests.single_column.cvmix.CVMix` test, but with a single ideal age tracer included.
+An additional `forward.yaml` file is included in the ideal age tracer test case for enabeling on the ideal age tracers and ideal age surface forcing, as well as for defining `idealAgeTracers` streams.
 Validation of `temperature`, `salinity`, and `idealAgeTracers` are performed against a baseline if one is provided when calling {ref}`dev-polaris-setup`.